Terms of service

 This Agreement and all acts and transactions pursuant hereto and the rights and obligations of the parties hereto shall be governed, construed, and interpreted in accordance with the laws of the State of Delaware, without giving effect to principles of conflicts of law.

-14.3 The Parties are independent contractors.
-This Agreement does not create nor is it intended to create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the Parties.
+15.3 The Parties are independent contractors.
+This Agreement does not create nor is it intended to create a partnership, franchise, joint venture, agency, fiduciary, or employment relationship between the Parties.
 There are no third-party beneficiaries to this Agreement.
 Neither party has any authority of any kind to bind the other party in any respect whatsoever.

-14.4 This Agreement is not assignable, transferable or sub licensable by either Party without the other Parties prior written consent, except as such assignment, transfer or sub license relates to an Affiliate or is in connection with a merger, acquisition or similar change of control event.
+15.4 This Agreement is not assignable, transferable or sub licensable by either Party without the other Parties prior written consent, except as such assignment, transfer or sub license relates to an Affiliate or is in connection with a merger, acquisition, or similar change of control event.

-14.5 This Agreement is the complete and exclusive statement of the mutual understanding of the Parties and supersedes and cancels all previous written and oral agreements, communications and other understandings relating to the subject matter of this Agreement, and that all waivers and modifications must be in a writing signed by both Parties, except as otherwise provided herein.
-No failure or delay by either party in exercising any right under this Agreement shall constitute a waiver of that right or any other right.
-Lists of examples, such as lists following “including,” or “e.g.”, are interpreted to include “without limitation,” unless qualified by words such as “only” or “solely.”
+15.5 No failure or delay by either party in exercising any right under this Agreement shall constitute a waiver of that right or any other right.
+Lists of examples, such as lists following “including,” or “e.g.,” are interpreted to include “without limitation,” unless qualified by words such as “only” or “solely.”